This post may contain affiliate links. Read the full disclosure here.

 There are a lot of ways that you can support me as I transition to this new life.
 Here are some ideas:

-- Comment on articles to show your interest and add to the discussion
+- Comment on articles to show your interest and add to the conversation

-- Share articles on social media or talk it up with others to grow the community
+- Share articles on social media or talk it up with others to grow our community

 - Email me with feedback and suggestions: ellen [@] americaineinfrance.com